 The Worst Nursing Homes, List, Rankings and Data

 Find the worst nursing homes, the worst nursing nursing homes in your state.
 Poorly performing nursing homes are dangerous.
 Avoid abuse, complaints, and deficiencies.
-This page is updated monthly.
+The data is as of August 1, 2023; it is updated monthly.

 Homes with the abuse icon () in the table have been identified by CMS as either being nursing homes where abuse has been reported or where abuse is likely based on multiple inspection reports.